rahulganji2000/Personal_Expenses_Tracker/in_python/README.md

 ## Final Thoughts

 This project successfully demonstrates the ability to gather insights, predict future trends, and provide practical recommendations.
-It reflects a blend of **technical skill in data analysis and predictive modeling** with a focus on **real-world financial applications**.
+It reflects a blend of **technical skill in data analysis** and **predictive modeling** with a focus on real-world financial applications.
 These insights support user budgeting and financial planning, aligning with the job's emphasis on providing valuable, data-driven recommendations for customer success and improved financial health.

-This analysis can serve as a foundation for future improvements, such as incorporating additional data sources (e.g., holiday spending effects), adding more advanced predictive techniques, or integrating it into a personal finance dashboard.
+This analysis can serve as a foundation for future improvements, such as incorporating additional data sources (e.g., holiday spending effects), adding more advanced predictive techniques, or integrating it into a [personal finance dashboard](./Dashboard%20excel/income_and_utilities_expense_tracker.xlsx).